One of the most powerful singers of all time, the of has embedded itself into not just history, but the wider world too.

 Songs like this elevate from mere popular musician to zeitgeist .
 Her cultural significance as an activist as well as consummate musician is well documented, and her unique blend of genres and approaches places her firmly above her peers.

 This list is only the beginning, so we encourage the reader to have a deep dive into her catalogue!
+You can of course find her on her our list of the best female jazz singers of all time too.

 If you haven’t already, don’t forget to check out the 2015 documentary What Happened, , which chronicles her life and career.